MarcusZeal/mystara-isle-canon/content/05 - Campaign Logs/Session 4.md

 **Departure**

-> The next morning, you gather your supplies and set off towards Eboncrest.
+> Three days later, you gather your supplies and set off towards Eboncrest.
 The road ahead is long, spanning three days of travel through varied terrain.

 #### Day 1:  Aelorian Speaks